 The Research Advisory Group (RAG) fulfills a critical research and execution element of the Commission.
-It functions as the Commission’s academic backbone and links the latter to the wider research community.
-The RAG engages in scientific research to support the deliberations and publications of the Commissioners and, through its outreach and community engagement, also fulfills a crucial advocacy mission of the Commission.
+It functions as the Commission’s academic backbone and links the GCSC to the wider research community.
+The RAG engages in scientific research to support the deliberations and publications of the Commissioners and, through its outreach and community engagement, also fulfills a crucial component of the advocacy mission of the Commission.

 Members are able to respond to requests for proposals commissioned by the GCSC, as well as generate their own ideas for further enquiry.
 Select members will also be invited to provide testimony to the Commission at the Full Commission Meetings (twice per year).

-The core interaction of the Research Advisory Group is founded on four email lists that correlate to the key subject areas that the Commission focusses its work on.
-Each list is moderated by a RAG Deputy Chair.
+The core interaction of the Research Advisory Group is founded on an email list that consolidates the key subject areas that the Commission focusses its work on.
+Further information on the content of the RAG list is explained below.

 Interested in joining the Research Advisory Group?

 The Commission is currently looking to recruit researchers and experts to join the Research Advisory Group.
-Interested parties should send an application email to the preferred RAG email list from the mail address you want to subscribe, with the following information:
+Interested parties should send an application email to [email protected] from the email address you want to subscribe, with the following information:

 - An introduction of yourself

 - A summary of your particular research interest(s)

 - A statement of affiliation with one (or more) of the RAG clusters (described in detail below)

 The application email will only be sent to the moderators in order to help them assess your interest and relevance to the list.
 It will not be made public (you will be asked to introduce yourself to the list in a second step).